TIE KNOTS THE FUN AND EASY WAY

 Use the Arrow Keys or hover over the Buttons above.
 View Video

-Coiling Unattached RopeStart making a coil in your hand.
+Coiling Unattached Rope, Gasket CoilStart making a coil in your hand.
 Each alternate strand is inverted.
 Continue making loops alternating over and under.
 Wrap the end around the coil several times.
 Pass a bight through the coil.
 Spread the bight out and bring it back down over the coil.
 Pull tight.

 Uses: A free, or unattached, rope (like a climbing rope) is best stored in a neat coil (ABOK # 3089, p 513).
 The coil should be well secured so that it will remain tidily coiled and can be used quickly and easily without tangles or twists.
-This technique of coiling a rope is also known as a Buntline or Gasket Coil
+This technique of coiling a rope is known both as a Buntline and a Gasket Coil

 Making the Coil: Start by leaving the end slightly longer than the coil - so it remains outside the coil to avoid tangles.
 To make each turn form a neat loop, twist the rope slightly as you lay it in your hand.
 To avoid introducing multiple twists, however, twist alternate turns in opposite directions.
 These alternate turns lie "under" the line rather than "over" it, as shown in frame 5 of the animation.
 Alternating over and under turns avoids the accumulation of multiple twists in the rope.